 What Are the Drug Interactions of L-Tyrosine?

-L-Tyrosine interacts with MAO inhibitors and other drugs that increase dopamine levels.
+L-Tyrosine interacts with MAO inhibitors, Levodopa, thyroid medications, and other drugs that affect dopamine levels, which can lead to potentially dangerous side effects including serotonin syndrome when combined with SSRI antidepressants.
+L-Tyrosine should not be taken with these medications without medical supervision, as the combination can cause dangerous blood pressure elevations or neurotransmitter imbalances.
 It is also important to note that L-Tyrosine supplements should not be taken with SSRI antidepressants (such as Levodopa) as this combination can lead to serotonin syndrome, a potentially life-threatening condition.

 What Are the Conditions That L-Tyrosine Is Used For?